Leaflet: information for the user

 Other presentations

-Zoladex 3.6 mg: Package containing a 3.6 mg implant in a preloaded syringe within a sealed pouch, which also contains a desiccant in its interior.
-The preloaded syringe is equipped with a safety device (red clip) and a needle protection system.
+Zoladex 3.6 mg: Package containing a 3.6 mg implant in a preloaded syringe inside a sealed envelope, which also contains a desiccant inside.
+The preloaded syringe has a safety device (red clip) and a needle protection system.

-Zoladex Trimestral 10.8 mg should be administered by subcutaneous injection – read and understand all instructions completely before administration.
+Zoladex Trimestral 10.8 mg should be administered via subcutaneous injection - read and understand all instructions completely before administration.

-Check that at least part of the Zoladex Trimestral 10.8 mg implant is visible.
+Check that part of the Zoladex Trimestral 10.8 mg implant is visible.
 (Figure 1).

 Figure 1